-Here, then, are the 10 best VR MMORPGs of 2023, whether they’re out right now or scheduled for release in the future!
+Here, then, are the 10 best VR MMORPGs for 2024, whether they’re out right now or scheduled for release in the future!

 When we’re talking about VR MMORPGs, it’s impossible not to mention Zenith: The Last City, an anime-inflected RPG available right now across PC VR headsets and PlayStation VR.

 With action-RPG combat, a world inspired by the likes of Phantasy Star Online, and plenty of content to keep you occupied, Zenith: The Last City is well worth a look if you want the best VR MMORPG 2023 has to offer.
 Just don’t blame us if you never want to log out!

 Available across PC VR devices and Quest headsets, OrbusVR: Reborn comes complete with eight different classes to choose from, so you can live out your fantasy MMO life however you choose.

 It offers a massive world designed for room-scale VR, as well as tons of quests, social features, and even group-based dungeons and raids to work your way through.
 Of course, if you don’t feel like engaging in combat, you can kick back and enjoy some fishing or gathering as well, in true MMO style.

 Square Enix is famously rather averse to the concept of modding Final Fantasy XIV, but hopefully, this excellent-looking VR mod escapes the studio’s notice.